richmedina/vot-dev/README.md

 ## Tutorial

+VOT-CP is a Python library that can be used within another Python script or directly from your terminal window.
+Both methods support single-pair and batch processing.
+Below is a brief tutorial for using this program from another Python script, followed by another tutorial that performs the same actions directly from the command line.

 ### Python script usage

 The following code blocks exemplify how to use the VOT-CP program, under different conditions, in your Python script.
-RM: we should discuss this.

 \
 **1. Single-pair processing with all default settings:**